Peggy Hopkins Joyce: Career

 Joyce made her Broadway debut in 1917 in the Ziegfeld Follies, followed by an appearance in the Shuberts' A Sleepless Night.
 She later had an affair with producer Lee Shubert for a time.

 In 1920, she married her third husband, millionaire lumberman J. Stanley Joyce, and took his name.
 The newly married Mrs. Joyce drew attention for a $1 million shopping spree over the course of a week's time.
 By 1922, Joyce's romantic escapades had made her one of the most written-about women in the American press.
 She granted any interview, sometimes receiving reporters in her bedroom while wearing a sheer negligee, sans undergarments.
-Cole Porter and Irving Berlin both used her name in their lyrics, The New Yorker magazine ran cartoons mentioning her, and comedians of the time, such as Will Rogers and Frank Fay could get a laugh by invoking her reputation.
+Cole Porter and Irving Berlin both used her name in their lyrics, The New Yorker magazine ran cartoons mentioning her, and comedians of the time such as Will Rogers, Eddie Cantor and Frank Fay could get a laugh by invoking her reputation.

 Due to her notoriety, Joyce caused a sensation with her performance in the 1923 installment of the annual Earl Carroll's Vanities.
 She appeared in her second film, The Skyrocket (1926), which provoked the Wisconsin state legislature into introducing a bill to allow censorship of all movies entering the state.
 In any event, the film was a box office failure.
 In 1930, Joyce published a ghostwritten, "tell-all" book reputedly taken from her steamy diary entries.
 Men, Marriage and Me advised, "True love was a heavy diamond bracelet, preferably one that arrived with its price tag intact."

 In 1933, Joyce played herself in the ramshackle film, International House, which contained some good-natured joshing about her love life.

 Joyce owned a jewel known as the Portuguese Diamond, one of the most expensive in the world, which she sold to Harry Winston.
 It is displayed at the Smithsonian Institution in Washington, D.C.

 Recounting a meeting with Joyce in the late 1920s, Harpo Marx claimed that she was illiterate.
 But, she was credited with writing a column in the early 1930s for the spicy New York publication Varieties (not to be confused with the show business trade publication Variety).
 The column reported gossip about the hijinks and goings-on of public figures in both New York and London.